Changissnz/nu_merchant_principal/README.md

 theorists.

-Pride being a force, labeled this word, that is part of cognitive processes, and this force having to be self-generated, as in "it comes from within" (yes, this does read cliche), although the self-generative process may have to take into account variables outside of pride's host/s so that the force
+Pride being a force, labeled this word, that is part of cognitive processes, and this force having to be self-generated as in "it comes from within" (yes, this does read cliche), although the self-generative process may have to take into account variables outside of pride's host/s so that the force